terkpeh1990/api/README.md

 incase the .env file is not included then create a .env file and copy and paste from env.txt

 for the rent endpoint REF is where you will either and the student_id or the work_contract of a non student

+for user registration,login,logout you would have to use postman